About The Species

 - In U.S. waters, there are three stocks of winter flounder: Georges Bank, Southern New England/Mid-Atlantic, and Gulf of Maine.
 According to the most recent stock assessments:

-The Georges Bank stock is overfished, remains in a rebuilding plan, and is not subject to overfishing (2019 stock assessment).
+- The Georges Bank stock is not overfished but still rebuilding, and is not subject to overfishing (2022 stock assessment).
 Summary stock assessment information can be found on Stock SMART.

-The Southern New England/Mid-Atlantic stock is still overfished, but not subject to overfishing (2017 stock assessment).
-The initial rebuilding plan was from 2004 to 2014, but later extended to 2023.
+- The Southern New England/Mid-Atlantic stock is not overfished, not subject to overfishing, and has rebuilt to the target population level (2022 stock assessment).
 Summary stock assessment information can be found on Stock SMART.

 Appearance